-Leading bridge and engineering services specialist Mabey Hire has provided an urgent solution for Highways England to prop up a bridge over the M6 following a serious lorry crash.
+Leading bridge and engineering services specialist Mabey Hire has provided an urgent solution for National Highways to prop up a bridge over the M6 following a serious lorry crash.
 The bridge propping solution, which was installed overnight, enabled the safe removal of the wreckage, and allowed the road to be re-opened within approximately 24 hours of the accident.

 When an articulated vehicle crashed into one of the main supports of the Turner’s Farm Accommodation bridge, the entire structure was in danger of collapse.
 Thankfully, the driver was not seriously injured, but the accident led to significant delays and the subsequent closure of the M6 in both directions between junctions 32 and 33 in Lancashire.